aariops/aariops.github.io/elements.md

 <p><b>The furthest right on the plot, the more words an artist uses on average per song.</b> English spoken word performer Kate Tempest leads the way, but the podium is only complete with two rappers: Megan Thee Stalion and Little Simz.
 Rap and spoken word are anchored on the power of words and lyricism, so it comes as no surprise that most of the top positions in this category are taken by rappers: Missy Elliott, Ciara and Iggy Azalea are all on the top 10.</p>
 <p>Around the 2000 words per song mark, we also find multiple girls bands: Spice Girls, Destiny's Child and The Pussycat Dolls.
 The fact that their songs had to display the vocal talents of their various members <i>(even if Beyoncé and Nicole Scherzinger had more proeminent features)</i> might be an explanation for this.</p>
-<p>On the bottom end we find some indie, rock, jazz and electronic acts.
+<p>On the bottom end there are some indie, rock, jazz and electronic acts.
 Pianists like Diana Krall, Dinah Washington and Norah Jones; indie rock sensations such as Anna Calvi, Cat Power and Sharon Van Etten; electronic legends like Björk, Goldfrapp and Portishead all fall below 800 words per song.
-Jazz pioneer Billie Holiday is the one with the shortest lyrics - probably due to the fact that her career happened before the record industry boom of the 60s.</p>
+Jazz pioneer Billie Holiday is the one with the shortest lyrics - probably due to the fact that her career happened before the record industry boom of the 60s. </p>
 <p><b>Does this mean that pop artists have longer lyrics?</b> Not quite.
 With their catchy choruses, pop songs rely heavily on repetition, which means that the word count can be skewed in that way. </p>

 <div class="flourish-embed flourish-scatter" data-src="visualisation/1627528"><script src="https://public.flourish.studio/resources/embed.js"></script></div>